Hamagistral/decathlon-chatbot/README.md

 The sentiment analysis part focuses on analyzing product reviews.
 It follows the following steps:

 1. **Scraping:** The reviews are scraped from Decathlon Maroc's website using Beautiful Soup, extracting the necessary information for analysis like customer name, review date, review description, review rating etc...
+[Scraping Notebook](https://github.com/Hamagistral/decathlon-chatbot/blob/master/decathlon_scraper/scraper.ipynb)

 2. **Data Cleaning:** The scraped reviews are cleaned to remove any irrelevant or noisy data like texts in arabic or numeric values, ensuring that the analysis focuses on meaningful and valid content.

 3. **Sentiment Analysis:** The Natural Language Toolkit (NLTK) library and Vader sentiment analysis are employed to assess the sentiment of the review descriptions.
 This process provides an understanding of the customers' opinions and sentiments towards specific products.
+[SIA Notebook](https://github.com/Hamagistral/decathlon-chatbot/blob/master/notebook/decathlon-sentiment-analysis.ipynb)

 #### 📋 Sentiment Analysis Steps :